 Seamlessly move from in-person to online selling

 Selling virtually is not a matter of just doing the same old sales pitch but online.
-You have to be highly organized and have tightly planned out presentations, so you don’t leave your prospect bored and disconnected.
+You have to be highly organised and have tightly planned out presentations, so you don’t leave your prospect bored and disconnected.